-Gisli Olafsson is the Chief Technology Officer of Beringer Finance, the largest technology focused investment bank in Europe.
+Gisli Olafsson currently serves as a Humanitarian Advisor to NetHope, a consortium of 57 leading non-profit organizations around the world.
+Prior to that he served as the Chief Technology Officer of Beringer Finance, the largest technology focused investment bank in Europe.
 Gisli has been active in the IT industry for over 30 year, ever since he sold his first program at the age of 14.
 He worked for 10 years at Microsoft, where he was involved in product development, sales, technical evangelism, and most recently as a trusted advisor to national governments and international organizations on the effective use of technology in their operations.

 Gisli’s deep understanding of technology, his long-time software product development expertise, and his extensive network inside and outside of the technology industry enables him to quickly provide value to technology companies.
 Gisli has also over the past 15 years worked closely with the startup community and is an advisory board member and member of board of directors of numerous startups and venture funds.
 Gisli is also a sought after mentor for innovation accelerators.

-Prior to joining Beringer Finance in 2015, Gisli served as the Emergency Response Director of NetHope, a consortium of 50 of the leading non-profit organizations in the world.
+Prior to joining Beringer Finance in 2015, Gisli served as the Emergency Response Director of NetHope.
 Gisli is one of the leading experts in the world on the use of technology in disaster response and is a sought after speaker, trainer, and advisor on the role technology can play in enhancing the response to large scale natural and man-made disasters.
-Gisli continues to serve as a Humanitarian Advisor to NetHope.

 Prior to joining NetHope, Gisli has over 20 years of experience in the field of disaster management and was an active member of the United Nations Disaster Assessment and Coordination (UNDAC) team, a team of experienced disaster managers which are on stand-by to deploy anywhere in the world on a 6 hour notice to coordinate the first response of the international community to disasters on behalf of the UN Office for Coordination of Humanitarian Affairs (OCHA).